ACCEPT NOTHING LESS THAN A HEALTHY AND SAFE WORKPLACE

 Dear (INSERT NAME),

 I ask you to contact your state representatives and senators today to urge them to support the workplace anti-abuse (INSERT BILL NUMBER).

 The bill is about human dignity at work.
 It’s about the right to be left alone to do your job and earn a living — without being abused or mistreated.

 Workplace abuse is a serious national problem.
-According to the Workplace Bullying Institute, it’s four times more common than either sexual harassment or racial discrimination on the job, and 30-90 percent of workers will likely experience or witness abuse during their working lives.
+It’s much more common than either sexual harassment or racial discrimination on the job, and 30-90 percent of workers will likely experience or witness abuse during their working lives.

 We can’t tolerate abuse that endangers the health of workers.
 It shouldn’t be legal for a supervisor or co-worker to abuse you at work.
 And it shouldn’t be legal for your employer to simply ignore the problem.
 This bill would hold employers accountable.

 I support this bill because no one should have to choose between providing for themselves or leaving an abusive work environment.

 Will you contact your state legislators today and ask them to support (INSERT BILL NUMBER)? http://www.openstates.org

 You can go to http://www.endworkplaceabuse.com for more information or to sign up for updates.